Subjects Directly Assigned to the Department (Primary Members)

 Prof. Dr. Jan Christoph Schubert

-Chair of Teaching of Geography
+Chair of Geography Education Research

 Office: